wolfganghansmann/lame-excuse-server/README.md

 # Lame Excuse Server

-Lame Excuse Server is a demo application to show how to build a containerized Python application and how to run this application using the Google Kubernetes Engine (GKE).
+The Lame Excuse Server is a demo application to show how to build a containerized Python application and how to run this application using the Google Kubernetes Engine (GKE).
+The server produces a random lame excuse in the Bastard Operator From Hell (BOFH) style (cf. https://bofh.d00t.org/).

 ## Step 1: Create a Kubernetes cluster